DevOpsBootcamp/website/source/lesson3/index.rst

 #.
 Google it
 #.
 Skim the manuals of each component
 #.
 Identify a friend, mentor, or IRC channel who could help
 #.
-When they're not busy, give them a quick synopsis of points 1 and 2,
+When they're not busy, give them a quick synopsis of points 1 and 2   mentioning what possibilities you've ruled out by searching.
    mentioning what possibilities you've ruled out by searching.

 **Contributions = expertise + time**